TonyBogdanov/faviconr/README.md

 - Automated generation via options saved in a `faviconr.json` file
 - Wizard for interactive generation of a `faviconr.json` file

+## Requirements

+- PHP 5.5 or later with the `php` command globally available in the console.

 ## Installing

 ### Using [NPM](http://npmjs.org)